louistmt/Archiver-bot/README.md

 - Run the command `npm start`.

 # Updating the Bot
 The bot is still under active development so new features maybe added and bug fixes.
-When this happens, if you want the updates, the files you need are the ones in `dist/` directory and the `package.json` and `package-lock.json`.
+When this happens, if you want the updates, the files you need are the ones in `dist/` and `scripts/` directories and the `package.json` and `package-lock.json`.
 Once you have retrieved them:

 - Open a terminal and navigate to `your-directory/Archiver-bot`.
 - Run the command `npm install` and `npm run deploycmds` and that should be it.